Strong second half lifts Altamont over Dieterich in thrilling 51-47 win Friday night

 ”Honestly, it was kind of a risky move with four fouls, I’m not going to lie, but I knew where I was on the court,” Robinson said.
 “I knew I was set, and Jared [Hammer] did a great job of forcing him into me so that I could just stand there and take it.”

-Altamont went on to make one of their two foul shots to make it a four-point game and all but end the contest.
+Altamont went on to make one of their two foul shots after that to make it a four-point game and all but end a contest that painted a pair of pictures for both teams.

-In the first half, everything went right for the hosts, while, in the second, it was the opposite.
+For Dieterich, the first half couldn’t have gone more according to plan, as the Movin’ Maroons — who had won six-straight games — came out of the gates firing on all cylinders.

+Head coach Brent Bonhoff’s team made six of their 10-made three-pointers in the first and coupled that with a pair of extended runs that spaced the margin out further in their favor.

-"We had a lot of confidence coming into this," Movin' Maroons head coach Brent Bohnhoff said.
-"We felt like we had a good game plan against them.
+”We had a lot of confidence coming into this,” Bohnhoff said.
+“We felt like we had a good game plan against them.
 We knew they would pressure us, and we knew we should get open shots if they pressured us like we thought they would.
-We spread them out pretty well in the first half, and we were making the extra pass and making good cuts, and everything looked good."
+We spread them out pretty well in the first half, and we were making the extra pass and making good cuts, and everything looked good.”

-Dieterich hit six of their 10 made three-pointers in the first to go along with a pair of extended runs that helped space the margin out in their favor.

-However, it wasn't enough, as the Indians went from scoring only 12 points to outscoring the Movin' Maroons 40-21 in the second.
+However, it wasn’t enough, as the Indians went from only scoring 12 points through the first 16 minutes to outscoring Dieterich 40-21 in the last 16 minutes.

 ”Every night is going to be a dog fight.”